erikschlegel/RxBingServices/README.md

 #### BingServices.whatsAroundMe(options, errorCallback) => <code>Observable</code>
 Bing Spatial Data Service: collects all entities around a specified geo location.
 This calls bing spatial data service as an observable, and uses Rx to subscribe to the response of nearby entities

 **Returns**: An observable sequence.
-The table below describes the response thats streamed back from the subscription.
+The table below describes the input parameters which this service supports.

 #####Supported Input Parameters
 | Param | Type | Example | Required | Description | Default